 Even if this “rule” is applied accurately, it leaves the organization counting on it with a significant level of exposure.
 In most cases, however, our experience suggests that ATM network operators, along with other players in the financial services industry, generate far less use case coverage than they realize, often well below 20 percent.
 No one who is head of an ATM testing organization could sleep well knowing this.

 And after all, it only takes one wayward scenario to cause a fault, which could cause a handful of transactions to be lost or create a network-wide outage.
-This means that just because a network has not been down for years, that it won’t be down tomorrow.
+This means that just because a network has not been down for years, does not guarantee that it won’t be down tomorrow.
 Even if the person whose career rests on providing the appropriate level of testing considers this a good bet, successful gamblers always take steps to improve their odds.
 Thus, any organization can benefit from testing as many scenarios as possible, minimizing the window for unnoticed defects.
 Virtualization provides the opportunity to drive that number down much, much closer to zero than most organizations realize is possible.

 Virtualization Improves Overall Testing